* This is the Professional Version. *

 No tests to diagnose toxicity are available.

-Treatment involves reducing fluoride intake; eg, in areas with high fluoride water levels, patients should not drink fluoridated water or take fluoride supplements.
+Treatment of fluorine toxicity involves reducing fluoride intake; eg, in areas with high fluoride water levels, patients should not drink fluoridated water or take fluoride supplements.
 Children should always be told not to swallow fluoridated toothpastes.